 While some drivers stash water and their favorite sports beverages in the passenger seats, it’s not uncommon to see hydration systems built into the car or even into their helmet.
 These hydration systems often comprise a straw that drivers can access at will.

 Other drivers opt out of keeping a hydration system and stash minimal fluids in their cars.
 Instead, they will drink water or sports drinks passed to them from pit crew members through their netting.
+They don’t want to drink too much of course, as NASCAR drivers don’t get toilet breaks!

 As with eating during a race, a NASCAR driver’s hydration plan throughout the event is part of a larger hydration strategy throughout the week.
 Therefore, drivers will hydrate in the days leading up to a race.
 After a race, drivers may head for the care center or even a nearby hospital to receive an IV drip if a situation calls for it, such as severe dehydration.